 Don’t miss the 14th annual It’s Only Clay (IOC) national juried ceramics exhibit & competition, held November 2 – December 22, 2018 at Watermark Art Center.
 This exhibit focuses on functional ceramics, with each submission judged in the following areas: function, form/aesthetic, craftsmanship, and surface design.
-Each piece accepted into the exhibit will be eligible for first ($1,000), second ($700) and third ($300) place awards, as well as purchase awards to be included in the Margaret Harlow Vessel Collection, a teaching collection at Bemidji State University.
+Each piece accepted into the exhibit is eligible for first ($1,000), second ($700) and third ($300) place awards, as well as purchase awards to be included in the Margaret Harlow Vessel Collection, a teaching collection at Bemidji State University.
+Learn about the winners for the 2018 It’s Only Clay here.

-In addition to the exhibit, additional events associated with It’s Only Clay include:
+In addition to the exhibit, other events associated with It’s Only Clay include:

-- November 2: Exhibit reception and awards ceremony at Watermark Art Center, 5 – 7 p.m.
+- November 2, from 5 – 7 pm, presentation at 6: Exhibit reception and awards ceremony at Watermark

 Great Outdoors Tile Class